gleisonnanet/arch-linux-remaster-distro-creation-scripts/README.md

 ![alt text](https://github.com/ChrisSaturn/arch-linux-remaster-distro-creation-scripts/blob/master/screenshots/arch-remaster-distro-creation.png)

-description: simple bash scripts to remaster an arch linux based distro for customization or disrro creation.
+## description: simple bash scripts to remaster an arch linux based distro for customization or disrro creation.
+## note:: support for UEFI is broken, only legacy boot untill this sentence is updated
+## and also the default configuration of these scritps will be for the creation of anarkhos linux, my personal arch based distro.
+## you can use everything as an example.

-simple instructions: these scripts will require root or sudo
+## simple instructions: these scripts will require root or sudo

 ## requirments: an arch based distro installed as your main system
 ## to check missing dependencies with depends.sh